 I love my stainless steel water bottles.
-Between my wife and I we have more than a dozen – a few 24oz, multiple 40oz (my favorite size), 34oz, Thermos Hydration Bottle, Thermos Backpack Bottle, Thermos 2Qt, Stanley Bolt/Overtime bottle and more.
+Between my wife and I we have more than a dozen – a few 24oz, large capacity 40oz, wide mouth (my personal favorite), 34oz, Thermos Hydration Bottle, Thermos Backpack Bottle, Thermos 2Qt, Stanley Bolt/Overtime bottle and more.

 I can drop them down a mountain or in the parking lot and they just get more character.
 The laser etching never wears off.

 I’m sure you have some stainless bottles you enjoy too.
 Have you ever noticed that sometimes they can start smelling after weeks of constant use?
 It is a mystery how that happens when all I put in there is water.

 Here are a few tips for cleaning your stainless steel bottles.